Texas House of Representatives

 The Texas House of Representatives is the lower house of the bicameral Texas Legislature.
 It consists of 150 members who are elected from single-member districts for two-year terms.
-As of the 2010 United States census, each member represents about 167,637 people.
 There are no term limits.
 The House meets at the State Capitol in Austin.

 Leadership

+The leadership for the 89th Legislature is as follows:

 The Speaker of the House is the presiding officer and highest-ranking member of the House.
 The Speaker's duties include maintaining order within the House, recognizing members during debate, ruling on procedural matters, appointing members to the various committees and sending bills for committee review.

 The Speaker pro tempore is primarily a ceremonial position, but does, by long-standing tradition, preside over the House during its consideration of local and consent bills.

 Unlike other state legislatures, the House rules do not formally recognize majority or minority leaders.
 The unofficial leaders are the Republican Caucus Chairman and the Democratic House Leader, both of whom are elected by their respective caucuses.

 Composition

+Republicans currently hold a majority of seats in the House.